Festus Ezeli: Personal life

-Ezeli has a half-sister named Marie Nkechi Ndulue.
+Ezeli has a half-sister, Marie Nkechi Ndulue.

 Although Ezeli began his Vanderbilt studies as a biology major, he changed his major to economics because of the time demands of basketball.
 Vanderbilt chancellor Nicholas Zeppos said of Ezeli: "You can imagine what it's like to hear his perspective on world trade, globalization and the economics of American sports."
 Ezeli's parents live in Sacramento.

+Ezeli became an American citizen in September 2019.